- Understand all of your network requirements

 In general, 2×2 MIMO comes at a much lower price range.
 2×2 is enough for most low capacity, low density networks.
 Even most newer devices, save for certain high end laptops, can work with 2×2.
 For example, newer smartphones are compatible with 2×2, but most older smartphones are 1×1.

 Your equipment requirements will also vary based on the the type of environment you want to support and its unique needs.
-You may have to implement additional pieces of hardware, such as firewalls, switches and network controllers in order to achieve the type of network performance you seek.
+You may have to implement additional pieces of hardware, such as firewalls, switches and network controllers.
+This could be required in order to achieve the type of network performance you seek.
 Many factors, including the size of your location, the type of work you do over the Internet, and the devices you use, will dictate the type of network equipment you will need.

 3. Be aware of the network limitations of your devices